Every Sunday at 10:30 AM we gather at 795 Berding Street in Ferndale to be served by God with HIs Word and Sacrament.

 As part of the one universal Christian Church we worship in the same biblical, historic and global way Christ’s Church has worshiped in all times and places.
 The ancient liturgy is saturated with the Word of God and focused on the cross of Christ.
 We gather around Word and Sacrament to receive God’s grace.

 We use the orders of service from the Lutheran Service Book.
-The music is both organ and piano-led, and most of the liturgy is chanted.
+The music is usually organ and piano-led, and most of the liturgy is sung.

 To learn more about the various parts of the liturgy please visit the About the Divine Service page.